opencadc/vos/cavern/README.md

 The _filesystem.probe.linkOwner_ is the user who owns the symbolic links in the _filesystem.probe.root_ directory.

-The _sshfs.serverBase_ is the host name, port, and path to the sshfs mount.
+The _sshfs.serverBase_ (optional) is the host name, port, and path to the sshfs mount.
+See <a href="https://github.com/opencadc/vos/tree/master/cavern-sshd">cavern-sshd</a> for cavern SSHD support.

 ### cavern-availability.properties (optional)
 The `cavern-availability.properties` file specifies which users have the authority to change the availability state of